KCA is a school that goes well beyond traditional education.

 Being active KCA community members

-In addition to the weekly CREW meetings, all students participate in a school-wide "community circle" during one class period every other week.
+In addition to the weekly CREW meetings, all students participate in a school-wide "community circle" during one class period once a month.
 The different CREWs alternate organizing, coordinating, and executing this all-school meeting.

 Community Circles focus on:

 Participate in creatingf hands-on projects